 How Optimum Makes Managing a Sales Spiff Program Easier

-Optimum’s spiff management tools are built specifically for how automotive chemical distributors actually run their programs.
+Optimum’s Spiff management tools are built specifically for how automotive chemical distributors actually run their programs.
 Every qualifying sale is tracked automatically.
-Reps can see their sales spiff balances in real time — which means your route runners can walk into an account and show a shop manager exactly what they’ve earned, on the spot, without calling the office.
+Reps can see their balances in real time — which means your route runners can walk into an account and show a shop manager exactly what they’ve earned, on the spot, without calling the office.
 Managers can see program performance across all accounts without waiting for someone to compile a report.

 Spiff Bucket Management That Actually Scales

-Optimum handles multiple concurrent sales spiff programs without anyone losing track of what’s owed to whom.
+Optimum handles multiple concurrent programs without anyone losing track of what’s owed to whom.
 Every bucket is tracked separately, every payout is calculated automatically, and every account can see their status without a phone call.

 From Sales Spiff to QuickBooks Without the Manual Bridge

-Every sales spiff payout that clears flows directly into QuickBooks.
+Every payout that clears flows directly into QuickBooks.
 No export.
 No import.
 No manual entry.
 Your accounting team sees it the moment it happens — which means month-end closes faster, payout disputes are easier to resolve, and your financials actually reflect what’s happening in the field instead of what someone got around to entering last Tuesday.

 Watch Your First AI Workflow Come to Life